s-case/s-case.github.io/wsc.md

 ### Web Service composition

-The following sections provide an overview of creating web service compositions from Storyboard diagrams.
+The following sections provide an overview of creating web service compositions from Storyboard diagrams or manually.

 ##### Import Storyboard diagrams